tootedom/gc-memusage-annotationprocessor/README.md

 	}
 ```

-You would then run the gcprof application to watch the "requests" static variable.
+You would then run the gcprof application to watch the "<b>requests</b>" static variable.

-Having the above counter in a request processing method is good; and is a simple
+Having the above counter in a request processing method is good; and simple way to provide a
-monitoring counter that you could use and leave in your application, to monitor the number
+monitoring counter that you could use and leave in your application as a means to monitor
-of requests a REST endpoint has received.
-However, you might have another library you use
+the number of requests a REST endpoint has received.
+However, you might have another library
-that does this for you, and introducing another counter is extra code.
-Also; you might just
+that you are use that does this for you, registering the monitoring value with your monitoring
+system; etc, and introducing another counter is just extra code.

-want to perform this profiling operation in development; and not proliferate your code base
+You might also just wish to perform this gc profiling operation in development; and not
+have to proliferate your code base with development code that updates counter increments.
-with dev code; that you don't want in production.
+In other words you don't want the code active in production.
+Within a C application this would
+be akin to preprocessor code that is removed at compile time when building for production.

-Therefore, this app provides a simple Method Level annotation as follows:
+Therefore, this project provides a simple Method Level annotation as follows:

 ```java
 	@RecordGCMemUsage(fieldName = "ANY_VALID_JAVA_VARNAME")